-Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer

--9 NOT ASCERTAINED Interviewer did not record the data
+Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer -9 NOT ASCERTAINED Interviewer did not record the data

 Generally, values of -1, -7, -8, and -9 for non-expenditure variables have not been edited on this file.
-The values of -1 and -9 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire (located on the MEPS Web site: meps.ahrq.gov/survey_comp/survey_questionnaires.jsp).
+The values of -1 and -9 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire.